yiisoft/yii2/docs/guide/db-query-builder.md

 And so on.

-Using the object format makes possible to create your own conditions or change the way default ones get built.
+Using the object format makes it possible to create your own conditions or to change the way default ones are built.

-For example, we need to create a condition that will check that all the passed columns are less that some value.
+For example, we need to create a condition that will check that specific columns are less than some value.
-Using operator format, it would look like this:
+Using the operator format, it would look like the following:

 ```php
 [